xma711/notebook/software_engineering/devOps/phoenix_project_a_book/README.md

 - unplanned works (aka. firefighting) or "anti-work"

 many things/methodologies we try to do is to prevent unplanned works;
-need to coordinate chanages better so that they won't fail.
+need to coordinate changes better so that they won't fail.
 Orderly handling of outages and incidents..